Olatade/fliq-payout/README.md

-# Getting Started with Create React App
+# Getting Started with Fliq-payout

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This Project simulates an app that allows you send money to someone in multiple currencies.

+You can view this project [Here](https://olatade.github.io/).

+## Getting started

+run  `npm install` to install dependencies

 ## Available Scripts

 In the project directory, you can run:

-### `npm start`
+### `npm run start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
+The page will reload if you make edits.
-You will also see any lint errors in the console.

-### `npm test`
+### `npm run test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.
+Testing is done with jest
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`